 Nothing brightens up our day more than a bride reaching out to share her wedding photos with us!
 The best part?
 The mother of the bride DIY’d her wedding arrangements!

 Maddi and Keon’s wedding was filled with rich colors like burgundy, red, navy and shades of pink.
-With the help of her mom, Ann Marie Tracy, Maddi was able to create personalized, beautiful arrangements and even added in succulents from her own garden!
+She let her mom, Ann Marie, take full control of both picking and arranging the flowers and the results are an absolute dream!
+Ann Marie was able to create personalized, beautiful arrangements and even added in succulents from her garden!

 “It was a blast making them because you could think about each person who was going to carry that bouquet or wear that boutonniere as you made them,” said the mother of the bride.

 Jessica Hatter Photography did a fabulous job capturing their special day!
 Browse through the photos below!

 - 75 stems of vintage wedding spirit roses

 - 50 stems of white with a hint anemones

 - 5 bunches of burgundy designer hypericum berries

 - 36 stems of whipped frosting sweetheart garden roses

 - 5 bunches of red hypericum berries